u-doz/AlgorithmicDesign/README.md

 4. answer to the following question: how much is the minimum auxiliary space required to evaluate the Strassen’s algorithm?
 Motivate the answer.

+Third Homework:

+1. Implement the binary heap-based version of the Dijkstra’s algorithm.

+2. Consider the contraction hierarchies presented during the course.
+Assume to deal with graphs that can be fully represented in the memory of your computer.
+Implement:

+(a) an algorithm to add the shortcuts to a graph;

+(b) a bidirectional version of Dijkstra algorithm that can operate on the graphs decorated by the algorithm at Point 2a.